Integrated photonics: compact solutions for the connected world

 This has many advantages: Transmitting the signal via light instead of via electrons is much faster and more energy efficient.
 Instead of feeding in electrons with limited bandwidths and high levels of heat loss in copper cables, intelligently modulated light can transfer lots of different information at the same time via the same waveguide.

-Integrated Photonics: Highest level of speed and energy efficiency
+Highest level of speed and energy efficiency with integrated optics

 In order to make the most of this potential, laser/LED light sources, waveguides, modulators, converters etc. that were previously separate, connected to the optoelectronic system by various coupling points, are integrated on one chip.
 In the trade, they are known as photonic integrated circuits (PICs).
 Similar to electronic circuits on semiconductor chips, PICs integrate complex photonic circuits on silicon chips that are inexpensive because they are mass-produced.